auriq/essentia_docs/source/usecases/redshift.rst

 * A running Redshift cluster.
 * A running Essentia cluster.
 * The Essentia security group needs to allow SSH (port 22) access from your Redshift cluster.
+* The Redshift security group needs to allow port 5439 access from your Essentia cluster.
 * Essentia cluster needs to be in the same zone as the Redshift cluster.
 * Essentia cluster needs to be in the same VPC as the Redshift cluster, and cannot be in EC2-Classic.
 * Redshift database username and password required.